samuelburbulla/dune-mmesh/doc/concepts/moving.rst

 First, the method :code:`ensureInterfaceMovement(shifts)` (respectively :code:`ensureVertexMovement(shifts)`) can be called to prepare Dune-MMesh for moving the vertices.
-The routine takes the vertex shifts as argument and marks presumbly degenerate cells for coarsening.
+The routine takes the vertex shifts as argument and marks pre-sumbly degenerate cells for coarsening.
 Hence, they will be somehow removed during adaptation.

 The second method available for marking elements is :code:`markElements()`.
 This method uses a default indicator that marks elements depending on their current geometrical properties.